 A: Go for a walk!
 Time on your feet will build up stamina.

 You can start running with the help of an app or podcast such as that produced by the NHS – More details on the NHS Choices Livewell website.

 If you prefer a structured group activity rather than by yourself, several of our members put on 0-5km courses during the year including CanDo Running, Ready to Run Surrey and Hampshire .
 Many of our members have joined after completing these courses.
 You can find local beginners groups through the RunTogether website.

-Once you can run without stopping for 3 to 4km, you could start doing the free local 5km Rushmoor park run on Saturday mornings.
+Once you can run without stopping for 3km, you could start doing the free local 5km Rushmoor park run on Saturday mornings.
 The times of all Blackwater Valley Runners are published on the park run club page, so you can see how your time compares to our members.

 Q: When should I join a running club?

-A: Once you have mastered about a mile without stopping you should learn how to warm up and stretch properly.
-It is a good idea to learn how to do this at your local running club; Blackwater Valley Runners have a group warm up session before running.
+A: Once you have mastered about a mile without stopping you should learn how to warm up properly.
+It is a good idea to learn how to do this at your local running club; Blackwater Valley Runners have a group warm up session before the Tuesday speedwork sessions, and stretches afterwards.
 Tips can be picked up about your running style, and training ideas to get the best out of your aims.

 Q: How do I know I am running at the right pace?

 A: Can you talk when you run?
 Always start off by running at a comfortable pace.
 To check your levels try chatting to a running partner.
 You should be able to speak without gasping or feeling out of breath.
 If you can’t, then slow down.